Space-between/react-web-game/README.md

 ## Description

-    It is a web game made with React.
-A total of 7 games have been created with React, from relatively simple games such as end-to-end to complex games such as minesweeping and number baseball.
+    A web game and address book created with React.
+I made a reacted address book that has the ability to add, modify, and remove a total of 7 games and contacts, including Word Chain, Lotto Generator, Minesweeper, and Number Baseball Game.

 ## Feature